|

 If you want to provide your cat

-with additional nourishment, the best choice is probably eggs.
+with additional nourishment, the best choice is probably eggs, which contain

 Washington State University College of Veterinary